Claus1/unigui/README.md

 ### How to work inside ###
 The exchange protocol for the solution is JSON as the most universally accessible, comprehensible, readable, and popular format compatible with all programming languages.
 The server sends JSON data to App Browser which has built-in tools (autodesigner) that allows you to easily generate a beautiful GUI that conforms to Google’s Material Design standard.
 From the constructed Unigui screen the server receives a JSON message flow which fully describes what the user did.
-The message format is ["Block", "Elem", "type of action", "value ": "some JSON"], where "Block"and "Elem"are the names of the block and its element, "value" is the value of the action/event that has happened.
+The message format is ["Block", "Elem", "type of action", "value(some JSON)"], where "Block"and "Elem"are the names of the block and its element, "value" is the value of the action/event that has happened.
 The server can either accept the change or roll them back by sending an info window about any inconsistencies.
 The server can open a dialog box that is described as a block or send an entirely new screen. uniGUI instantly displays current server data and their changes.

 ### Programming ###